HenryHeSZ/weread-scraper/README.en.md

 7. Click **Set Click Interval** to set the automatic page turning time interval, in milliseconds (ms).

-8. Click **Inline Images** to set whether images are inlined in the document, that is, whether images can be loaded offline.
-Where ✔ indicates that the feature is enabled, and ✘ indicates that the feature is disabled.
+8. Click **Inline Images** to set whether images are inlined in the document, that is, whether images can be loaded offline. ✔ indicates that the feature is enabled, and ✘ indicates that the feature is disabled.

+9. Click **Display Annotations** to set whether to display book annotations. ✔ indicates that the feature is enabled, and ✘ indicates that the feature is disabled.

 ## Local Build